katalon-studio/katalon-studio-sealights-plugin-releases/README.md

-# katalon-studio-sealights-plugin
+# Katalon Studio Sealight Plugin

 ## Purpose
-This plugin is for integration with Sealights to
+This plugin is for integration with Sealights to:
 - List of excluded test cases that has been analyzed by previous run to reduce the needed to run all test cases.
 - Report the test result back to feed for Sealights Test Analysis.

 - This plugin does not include installing Sealights agent or code instrument to collect test coverage.

 ## How to use
-1. Install the plugins via Katatan store []
+1. Install the plugin either manually or via Katalon store
 2. Setup plugin configuration

    ![sealights_configuration](./docs/images/sealights_configuration_ui.png)